richb-hanover/OpenWrtScripts/README.md

 * -p | --ping: Host to ping to measure latency (default - gstatic.com)
 * -i | --idle: Don't send traffic, only measure idle latency
 * -n | --number: Number of simultaneous sessions (default - 5 sessions)
+* -Z passphrase: Required to use the default netperf.bufferbloat.net server.
+  Visit the site to get today's value.

 The output shows separate (one-way) download and upload speed, along with a summary of latencies, including min, max, average, median, and 10th and 90th percentiles so you can get a sense of the distribution.
 The tool also displays the percent packet loss.
 The example below shows two measurements, bad and good.